GeorgeCaldarescu/colorFlipper/README.md

 # colorFlipper

-First project from my Javascript course
+One of my first project from my Javascript course Learned how to work with function, and start to use JS methods